dusk-network/docs-public/src/content/docs/developer/integrations/exchanges.md

 You can rely on the RPCs infrastructure hosted by the community.

 # Token Deposits and Withdrawals
-You can subscribe via websocket to deposits and withdrawals events using [RUES](https://github.com/dusk-network/rusk/wiki/RUES-%28Rusk-Universal-Event-System%29).
+You can subscribe via websocket to deposit and withdrawal events using [RUES](https://github.com/dusk-network/rusk/wiki/RUES-%28Rusk-Universal-Event-System%29).

 In most cases, 1 block confirmation is sufficient for finality.
 The only exception to the 1 block finality is when the network is in a rolling finality state, in which additional blocks may be required to achieve finality.